jutsuper/jutsuper/README.md

 icon in the controls bar.

 Options may have confusing names.
-Hover over its name to get a better description.
+Hover over its name to get a description.

 Ads are not and won't be skipped, because different ad providers use